Best Cambodia travel tips and advice

 Religion: About 93% of the population practices Buddhism as their primary religion.
 People must remove shoes and head coverings when entering temple buildings.
 Buddhists believe it is contrary to a monk’s sacred vows to be near a woman unless she is a relative.

-Safety: Cambodia is generally a very safe country with friendly locals.
+Safety Tip: Cambodia is generally a very safe country with friendly locals.
 Although we always felt safe during our visit and never had an incident, be cautious and keep your belongings close to you.
 Incidents of bag snatching, especially from open tuk-tuks, occur especially in big cities like Phnom Penh.
+The best is to get yourself a Cross-body bag.
 However, don’t let these incidents deter you from visiting this wonderful Country.
 Moreover, don’t wander off the beaten path as the country is still dealing with the aftermath of three decades of war; more on that further down.

 Cambodia Trip Planning